 PEST PREVENTION is defined as the measures maintained permanently in place to reduce, as far as possible, the ingress of pest to a building or its products.

 Taking into account diseases spread by pests, it is essential to maintain a comprehensive pest management programme.
-Craison Hygiene offers a tailor-made, integrated Pest Management Programme through the effective utilisation of modern technology, technical information and specialised chemicals and equipment.
+Craison offers a tailor-made, integrated pest management programme through the effective utilisation of modern technology, technical information and specialised chemicals and equipment.

 With the ever-increasing environmental awareness, Craison takes special care of adhering to international standards and safety procedures, together with a focus on regular feedback through treatment reports and quality checks.

 Craison offers a fully comprehensive pest management programme designed around HACCP standards and requirements to establish and maintain pest free conditions as far as is reasonably practicable and to provide comprehensive documented records and reports on matters relative to the achievement of these conditions.

 Cockroaches carrying diseases such as; dysentery, gastroenteritis, typhoid, poliomyelitis and salmonella pose significant public health risks, often found in commercial premises such as restaurants and catering premises, cockroaches are found in any environment where food is handled or produced.
 Cockroaches are however, also common in domestic situations such as; kitchens and drains.
 During the daytime hours, cockroaches can be found hiding in cracks near food and water sources.
 Controlling cockroaches can be a daunting task.
 Due to complex pipework systems and underground ducts in larger buildings they are extremely difficult to control.
 Contamination usually occurs once the cockroach moves between refuse and food preparation areas.
 Cockroaches eat everything including; food, wallpaper, leather and other cockroaches.